 Selling agents tend to quote prices for comparable properties that have sold 12/18/24 months ago.
 Time is of essence and the market has changed during such a period!

-Buyers are vulnerable due to the lack of selective comparables that appropriately include hidden factors such as the slope of the land.
+DIY property buyer is vulnerable due to the lack of selective comparables that appropriately include hidden factors such as the slope of the land.
 Example: If the comparable is a level land and the one you are looking at is sloping, then it is not really a comparable because of this important difference!

 You are considering say a three-bedroom with a study (which some agents would conveniently advertise as four bedrooms).
 It should not be compared to the sale of a property that is actually a full four-bedroom one.
 Depending on the suburb and type of property, a bedroom can be worth up to $100,000!

 You make money when you buy!
 Remember that.

 Most people don’t have nor can they access this level of detail.